 I spent the rest of the evening on the roof terrace, it was wonderful.
 I felt so lucky!
 I really love this house, I could live here!

-It rained heavily, as forecast, on that Thursday night, and on Friday, Saturday, it’s now Sunday, with heavy clouds looming and drizzle in the air.
+It rained heavily, as forecast, on that Thursday night, and on Friday, Saturday and it’s now Sunday, with heavy clouds looming and drizzle in the air.

-So, I took a slow walk to the shops, and hurrah they had Allen keys, I had to buy a whole set, but at least I could fix Bay.
+So, I took a walk to the shop, and hurrah they had allen keys, I had to buy a whole set, but at least I could fix Bay.
 I also bought some stomach acid pills, they were very expensive, natural ones 6.50 euros!
 I’m going to run out of money very soon at this rate!

-One thing I wonder, Alexi gave me water he had filtered from the Hozgarganta River, I didn’t drink the water I filtered.
-I wonder if it was his water?
+One thing I wonder, Alexie gave me water he had filtered from the Hozgarganta River, I didn’t drink the water I filtered.
+I wonder if it was that?
 Whether it was or wasn’t, a rule from now one, don’t accept water from others except in an emergency!

 The weather forecast is for rain until Wednesday.
-I can’t stay here after then anyway as the house has been booked by someone else.
+I can’t stay here after then anyway as the house has been booked to someone else.
 So, decisions need making!

 Whilst I was down the shops on Saturday, I noticed there was a guy on a mountain bike, so stopped to talk to him.
 Simon’s from Canada, his visa only allows him to stay at his house here for three months of the year much to his annoyance!
 He was very helpful to me, I asked about the ride from Jimena on the GR7 towards Ubrique, he said he wouldn’t attempt it after all the rain.
 And that there was a really nice old country road I could take instead.
 I valued his advice, he had ridden it many times so knew what he was talking about.
 So, I will either take that country road, or I will go straight to Ronda on the main road.

 I will wait until Tuesday to decide which way I will go and when.
-So that’s me, holed up in a lovely house in pretty but stormy Jimena!
+So that’s me, holed up in a lovely house in lovely Jimena!